The Inbetweeners Movie: Plot

 The four boys meet up and reconcile.
 The girls appear and grow closer to the boys, with the exception of Lisa when Neil disappears with the older woman.
 The group decide to go skinny dipping at the local beach.
 Jay becomes embarrassed when two men laugh at Jane for being overweight, and Jane leaves him.
-Alison removes Will's glasses as they strip naked.
 Will stumbles upon Nicos having sex with another woman and Alison leaves, distraught.
 In the sea, Lucy and Simon prepare to kiss, but Simon sees Carli and leaves Lucy alone.
 With the girls having left, the boys decide to visit various bars and clubs to get drunk.

 On the day of the boat party, the group meet the girls again, where Alison reconciles with Will and gives him Nicos' ticket to join her on the boat.
 Simon apologises to Lucy and she offers him her ticket so that he can be with Carli.
 On board, Simon witnesses an argument between Carli and James.
 Carli kisses Simon, and he realises she is using him to make James jealous; seeing Carli for her true colours, Simon leaves her.
 Jay apologises to Jane and both start a relationship, with Will and Alison, and Neil and Lisa, doing the same.
 Jay and Jane encounter James who mocks Jane's weight and demands a banknote from Jay so that he can snort cocaine.
 Jay gets revenge on him by giving James a note concealed in his anus, leaving James with faeces on his nose.
 Simon decides to swim back to shore to Lucy but nearly drowns.
 As he is taken back to the beach via air ambulance, Lucy kisses him and they reconcile.

 During the credits, the four boys and the girls spend the rest of their holiday together as couples.
 Upon their return to England, the group say goodbye at Gatwick Airport and the girls are introduced to the boys' parents.